c01952f666540050efb7f2750d8e3e91/twitter-bot/README.md

 To set up this twitter bot, it is currently run through a dash frontend, that interacts with the Twitter API to identify and respond to specific conditions.
 The conditions and criteria that are responded to are in the 'criteriaBook.py' file.

+I seem to have forgotten what I'm doing lol.

 ## Requirements

 Python 3